kmahyyg/sshLooter-local/Readme.md

 auth requisite pam_deny.so
 ```

+# CENTOS 7 Users

+Backup and unlink `/etc/pam.d/system-auth`, then remove `/etc/pam.d/system-auth-ac`, copy your backup back and do your change to prevent from being overridden by `authconfig`.

+Since `auth sufficient pam_unix.so` is not set as `required`, you must put the `pam_sshaudit.so` line above `pam_unix.so` .

 # More simple but obvious way

 Use `pam_exec` to record password.
 Example program written in Golang can be checked in `sshaudit.go`